iNeso1984/iNeso1984/README.md

 #### I am a visual artist + graphic and web designer
 ![I am a visual artist + graphic and web designer](https://pbs.twimg.com/profile_banners/1501252960721911808/1646762301/1080x360)

 I am web designer, visual artist, and graphic artist residing in Jacksonville, FL.
 I have been painting for over six years and have exhibited my artwork throughout the United States.
 I also have a background in Environmental Science and English.
-I'm always looking to expand and learn as a web designer and visual artist.
-I enjoy combining animation with UI experiences.
+I'm always looking to expand my work and learn as a web designer and visual artist.
+I enjoy combining animation and graphics with UI experiences.
 My goal as a designer is to create experiences that are dynamic and engaging for the user.
 You can check out my artist website at www.vanessawithun.com and my graphic design website at https://vanessa555withun.myportfolio.com/.

 Skills:  Adobe Suite Products / REACT / JS / HTML / CSS / Bootstrap / WordPress / Blender

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and Unity.
 - 📫 How to reach me: www.vanesawithunweb@gmail.com